-- 1 produce effective written communication;
+- 10 produce effective written communication;

-- 2 marshal their ideas in a limited time;
+- 11 marshal their ideas in a limited time;

-- 3 study effectively;
+- 12 study effectively;

-- 4 manage their time efficiently;
+- 13 manage their time efficiently;

-- 5 locate and evaluate information sources and extract relevant information;
+- 14 locate and evaluate information sources and extract relevant information;

-- 6 use a computer for word processing, obtaining information, and presenting data;
+- use a computer for word processing, obtaining information, and presenting data;

-- 7 take some responsibility for their own learning;
+- 16 take responsibility for their own learning;

-- 8 communicate effectively orally;
+- 17 communicate effectively orally;

-- 9 work efficiently as members of a team.
+- 18 work efficiently as members of a team.

 Students learn writing skills not only through formal assignments, examinations and tests but also through written exercises in seminars and workshops (skill 1).
 Some of these have time limits set on them (skill 2).
 Students learn to study effectively by attending the faculty's study skills workshops or tutorials, or by consulting study skills books or computer packages as well as by receiving feedback from staff in tutorials.
 Some of them form self-help study groups (skill 3).
 They learn to manage their time by dealing with the time constraints of deadlines and balancing the demands of different modules; they can also attend time management tutorials (skill 4).
 They are introduced to library and IT skills in induction; they can follow this up by attending IT training courses (skills 5 and 6).
-They are encouraged to take responsibility for their own learning in a variety of ways; for example, by formulating their own essay titles, making choices about their learning, following up their own interests, and (should they chose to do so) in studying for their dissertation (skill 8).
+They are encouraged to take responsibility for their own learning in a variety of ways; for example, by formulating their own essay titles, making choices about their learning, following up their own interests, and in particular studying for their dissertation (skill 8).
 They practice their oral communication in seminars on all modules, and in some modules they are expected to do a reading, give a presentation or lead a session (skill 8).
 Many modules specifically encourage team work by, for example, requiring groups of students to give a presentation, present an improvisation or put on a play reading (skill 9)

 All modules in English are assessed by at least two pieces of writing and many by three (skill 1).
-These pieces include essays, bibliographical exercises, pastiches, creative writing and iournals.
+These pieces include essays, bibliographical exercises, pastiches, creative writing and journals.
 On each module one of these pieces is written under controlled conditions and in a limited time (skill 2).
 In order to be successful in all assessments, students need study skills (skill 3) and time management skills (skill 4).
 For their coursework they also need to be able to access information (skill 5) and are required to present their work in typewritten form (skill 6).
-In all modules, they are expected to take at least some responsibility for their own learning (skill 7); this is particularly true for the optional dissertation.
+In all modules, they are expected to take at least some responsibility for their own learning (skill 7); this is particularly true for the dissertation.
 Oral communication (skill 8) and teamwork (skill 9) are not formally assessed.